thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 This is a high-level RFC on intelligence resampling in Monty, considering the below three questions:

 1. How can we realign hypotheses to model points for robustness to noise and distortions?
-2. How can we implement and test resampling informed by out-of-reference-frame movement?
+2. How can we use out-of-reference-frame movement to efficiently eliminate hypotheses?
 3. How can we use prediction errors to eliminate hypotheses?

 ## How can we realign hypotheses to model points for robustness to noise and distortions?